JCachada/personal-website-dev-old/content/blog/book-update-july-2020/index.md

 Adding the new scene and reworking exposition in the first few chapters required some new writing that slowed down the revision process.
 For this reason, I didn't meet the word count goal for this month.
 However, I still revised a little over ten thousand words and tightened up the beginning of the book a lot.
 I will carry over the same goal for the month of July.

 **Current word count**: 16.195 thousand words (second draft).
-**June goal**: Go up to 35 to 40 thousand words in the second draft.
+**July goal**: Go up to 35 to 40 thousand words in the second draft.